Advising & Counseling Center

 - Parking in a lot without a proper and current permit

-- Parking on the grass unless authorized by College Police.
+- Parking on the grass, unless authorized by Campus Police

 - Parking in violation of a posted sign